 Suffice to say that Dehumidifiers have become more popular in households over the years, probably as a result of the increase in rental properties, which usually tend to be poorly heated, and ventilated and the widespread use of double glazing which limits natural room ventilation, causing moist air to get trapped in rooms, increasing humidity to a level which causes condensation to form on cold surfaces such as outside walls.

-Dehumidifiers will not, by themselves, completely substitute the requirement for a heating system, however they can be a perfect partner to any existing heating system, as damp and levels of high humidity can often cause even a warm room to feel much colder than it is, and also require more energy input from any domestic heating system in order to combat the effects of damp, humid air and so the use of a dehumidifier can effectively reduce heating costs.
+Dehumidifiers will not, by themselves, completely substitute the requirement for a heating system, they can be a perfect partner to any existing heating system, as damp and levels of high humidity can often cause even a warm room to feel much colder than it is, and also require more energy input from any domestic heating system in order to combat the effects of damp, humid air and so the use of a dehumidifier can effectively reduce heating costs.
 The energy rating of most Dehumidifiers is measured in watts, and often the wattage figure is far less than an average sized electric heater, however Dehumidifiers are designed to be left running for much longer periods in order to maximise their effect.

-There are two types of De-humidifier available.
-The most common type uses a rotary compressor, to cool metal coils which then draw the trapped moisture out of the air, these tend to be very noisy in operation and are slower at starting to remove moisture, however they do have the lowest electricity consumption of the two types.
-The newer type of dehumidifier is called a Desiccant De-humidifier these are virtually silent and also much more effective in removing moisture compared to conventional dehumidifiers, however they also consume more power, around two to three more times Electricity than compressor types, but using a Desiccant De-humidifier for a few hours can also raise the room temperature by as much as 7c to 12c in a well insulated room which is often enough to reduce the requirement to use any background heating in the room, thus effectively paying for its own use through a commensurate reduction in heating bills.
+The newer type of dehumidifier is called a Desiccant De-humidifier these are virtually silent and also much more effective in removing moisture compared to conventional dehumidifiers, however they also consume more power, around two to three more times Electricity than compressor types, but using a Desiccant De-humidifier for a few hours can also raise the room temperature by as much as 7c to 12c in a well insulated room which is often enough to reduce the demand on your main heating, thus effectively paying for its own use through a commensurate reduction in heating bills.

 Desiccant Dehumidifiers are also more effective than compressor types when working at lower ambient temperatures, and so are more suitable for use in porches, conservatories, outhouses, cellars and conservatories or poorly insulated homes and flats.
 Older buildings especially, will benefit from the use of a desiccant based appliance.

-Meaco DD8L Junior – Low (330 watts) – 4p per hour / High (650 watts) – 7.8p per hour
+Meaco DD8L – Low (330 watts) – 10p per hour / High (650 watts) – 19.5p per hour

 (1000 watts = 1kw and so 250 watts would equal 0.25kw)